Inaara Aga Khan: Early life

-After attending the Schloss Salem School on Lake Constance and the École des Roches (fr) in Normandy she read jurisprudence at the Universities of Munich and Cologne.
+After attending the Schloss Salem School on Lake Constance and the École des Roches (fr) in Normandy she studied jurisprudence at the Universities of Munich and Cologne.
 In 1990, Inaara graduated magna cum laude with a doctorate in international law after completing her thesis on German-American commercial law.
 Her early career included working, whilst still at university, in the management of her mother's company (at the time Austria's largest hotel and restaurant chain) and later as an associate attorney for a German law firm.

 Marriages and children

 In 1991 she married Prince Karl Emich of Leiningen in Venice, Italy.
 She has one child with Prince Karl Emich, a daughter: